blackpeps/dbmslab2023/14. Creation of procedure,triggers, functions/readme.md

 DROP PROCEDURE procedure-name;
 ```

-## 1.3 Parameter Modes in PL/SQL Subprograms
+#### 1.3 Parameter modes in PL/SQL subprograms:

-### IN

-An IN parameter lets you pass a value to the subprogram.
-It is a read-only parameter.
-Inside the subprogram, an IN parameter acts like a constant.
-It cannot be assigned a value.
-You can pass a constant, literal, initialized variable, or expression as an IN parameter.
-You can also initialize it to a default value; however, in that case, it is omitted from the subprogram call.
-It is the default mode of parameter passing.
-Parameters are passed by reference.

-### OUT
+1. **IN**: Read-only parameter; passed by reference.
+Accepts constants, literals, initialized variables, or expressions.
+Can be initialized with a default value but is omitted if not provided.

-An OUT parameter returns a value to the calling program.
-Inside the subprogram, an OUT parameter acts like a variable.
-You can change its value and reference the value after assigning it.
-The actual parameter must be a variable, and it is passed by value.
+2. **OUT**: Returns a value to the calling program; acts like a variable.
+Value can be changed and referenced after assignment.
+Actual parameter must be a variable and is passed by value.

-### IN OUT

-An IN OUT parameter passes an initial value to a subprogram and returns an updated value to the caller.
-It can be assigned a value, and the value can be read.
-The actual parameter corresponding to an IN OUT formal parameter must be a variable, not a constant or an expression.
-Formal parameter must be assigned a value.
-Actual parameter is passed by value.
+3. **IN OUT**: Passes an initial value to a subprogram and returns an updated value to the caller.
+Can be assigned and read.
+Actual parameter must be a variable; passed by value.

-# 2. Function
+### 2. Function

-## 2.1 Creating a Function
+#### 2.1 Creating a Function

 A standalone function is created using the `CREATE FUNCTION` statement.
 The simplified syntax for the `CREATE OR REPLACE FUNCTION` statement is as follows: